 July 28, 2022

 Hotels have long tacked pesky fees to guest bills.
 Mandatory nightly resort fees that can top $50 with tax.
 Valet and self-parking charges.
 Plus fees for early check-in, late checkout, rollaway beds, and mini fridges.
-Now they’re coming for the poolside lounge chair, reports The Wall Street Journal.

 The Bellagio resort in Las Vegas, where room rates run several hundred dollars a night, will save you a poolside seat on the Friday of Labor Day weekend—for $200 a person.
 That gets you a standard lounge chair, side table, umbrella, and towels.
 Don’t confuse it with a cushier daybed or cabana, which will set you back $575 or $1,200.